D-Day veterans remember landing in Normandy 75 years ago

 Born in Passaic, New Jersey, Locker says he can talk about the Army but when he talks about the Holocaust, he notes, “I don’t sleep at night.”

-Locker, who is Jewish, said he use to remove his dog tags because he feared if he were captured he would be killed on the spot.
+Locker, who is Jewish, said he used to remove his dog tags because he feared if he were captured he would be killed on the spot.

 When asked about their service and the legacy of the Greatest Generation, Locker says, “we did what we had to do.”

 “Freedom is not free.
-There was a lotta people that gave their lives, millions of people gave their lives so that they — the children today could be free.”
+There was a lot of people that gave their lives, millions of people gave their lives so that they — the children today — could be free.”

 TOM RICE